Is It Time For A Diabetes Screening? Understanding When and Why To Get Tested

 The most commonly used biomarkers in diabetes screening include:

-Practical Insight: HbA1c is often preferred in screening because it doesn't require fasting and provides a broader picture of glucose control over time, rather than a single-moment reading.
+Practical Insight: HbA1c is often preferred in screening because it does not require fasting and provides a broader picture of glucose control over time, rather than a single-moment reading.

 Who Should Consider a Diabetes Screening?

 These risk factors do not guarantee a diabetes diagnosis, but they may increase the value of regular monitoring.
-If you're unsure about your personal risk profile, a healthcare professional can help guide your decision.
+If you are unsure about your personal risk profile, a healthcare professional can help guide your decision.

 Practical Insight: Many people with elevated blood sugar levels experience no obvious symptoms in the early stages.
 Screening can sometimes reveal changes before they become clinically significant.